We’re renaming ‘products’ to ‘apps’

 Centralized user management content

 Jira has specific roles that are managed by project.
-Jira admins define project roles and project admins can assign these roles for their projects.
+Jira admins define these project roles, then project admins can assign these roles in their projects.
 Manage project roles

 Update a user’s project roles